 A program that focuses on the scientific study of the structure and function of the central and peripheral nervous system in vertebrates and invertebrates.
 Includes instruction in molecular and cellular studies of neuronal and glial cells and circuits, neural transmitters and receptors, neuronal signaling processes, membrane and synapse structure and communication, autonomic function, nervous system circuitry and mapping, and anatomical and functional basis of central nervous system diseases and disorders.

-Harvard University, Hampshire College and the University of California-Davis are three schools popular for Neurobiology and Anatomy programs.
-In fact, around 29 Harvard University students are pursuing a Bachelors degree in Neurobiology and Anatomy.
+The University of California-Davis, the University of California-San Diego and Harvard University are three schools popular for Neurobiology and Anatomy programs.
+In fact, around 518 the University of California-Davis students are pursuing a Bachelors degree in Neurobiology and Anatomy.
 Take a look at the college options in the table below.

 Some of the highest paying jobs for Neurobiology and Anatomy majors include Natural Sciences Managers, Medical Scientists, Except Epidemiologists and Biological Scientists, All Other.
 But, another thing to consider is how much demand there is for specific jobs.
 Jobs that are in high need that a degree in Neurobiology and Anatomy can prepare you for are Medical Scientists, Except Epidemiologists, Biological Scientists, All Other and Natural Sciences Managers.